shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

     App\Model\Category\Elasticsearch\CategoryIndex: ~
 ```

-## Create new index into elasticsearch
+## Create new index into Elasticsearch

-To create an index into elasticsearch we need to implement `getName()` method in `CategoryIndex`.
+To create an index into Elasticsearch we need to implement `getName()` method in `CategoryIndex`.
 The best practice is to define the index name as the constant for later usage for obtaining data.

 ```diff